On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Preliminaries

 \section{Preliminaries}

-In this section, we will introduce some useful notations and derive several preliminary policy gradient lemmas, which will be repeatedly used in the subsequent training-dynamics analysis.
+In this section, we introduce some useful notation and derive several preliminary policy gradient lemmas, which will be repeatedly used in the subsequent training-dynamics analysis.
 Throughout the proof, we use $\dpos$ to denote $|\cX|$.